Enthiran

 After being stalled in the development phase for nearly a decade, the film's principal photography began in 2008 and lasted two years.
 The film marked the debut of Legacy Effects studio (which was responsible for the film's prosthetic make-up and animatronics) in Indian cinema.
 Enthiran was released worldwide on 1 October 2010.
-Produced by Kalanithi Maran, it was India's most expensive film up to that point.
+Produced by Kalanithi Maran, it was the most expensive Indian film at the time of its release.